-4.4.1.1 A World Team Cup shall be staged every 2 years in odd numbered years and the Continental Team Champions shall be invited to take part.
-The

-- qualification and playing systems will be an integral part of the ITTF's Competition Program. - 4.4.1.2 If the team of the host Association is qualified by its ranking at the preceding World Team Championships, then the team placing 8th at these World Team Championships shall participate. - 4.4.1.3 Participants will be provided with free meals and accommodation from dinner on the evening before the start of the competition to breakfast on the morning after it ends.
+- 4.4.1.1 A World Mixed Team Cup shall be staged on an annual basis or every 2 years in odd numbered years and the Continental Team Champions shall be invited to take part.
+The qualification and playing systems will be an integral part of the ITTF's Competition Program. - 4.4.1.2 If the team of the host Association is qualified by its ranking at the preceding World Team Championships, then the team placing 8th at these World Team Championships shall participate. - 4.4.1.3 Participants will be provided with free meals and accommodation from dinner on the evening before the start of the competition to breakfast on the morning after it ends.